Willie Ito: Biography

 Ito was born in San Francisco, California to Japanese immigrant parents.
 Seeing Snow White and the Seven Dwarfs in a cinema as a child inspired his love for animation.

 Ito's family was incarcerated during World War II due to Executive Order 9066, first at the Tanforan Assembly Center, and later the Topaz War Relocation Center in Utah.
 Following his family's release from Topaz, Ito and his family returned to San Francisco.
 After completing high school, Ito began to pursue an art career, attending the Chouinard Art Institute in Los Angeles.

 In 1954, Ito began working for Walt Disney Studios as an assistant to animator Iwao Takamoto on the film Lady and the Tramp.
 He later joined Warner Bros.
 Cartoons, where he worked with the animators Chuck Jones and Friz Freleng.
-According to Ito, Freleng borrowed him from the Chuck Jones unit, resuting in his first screen credit as a layout artist for Prince Violent.
+According to Ito, Freleng borrowed him from the Chuck Jones unit, resulting in his first screen credit as a layout artist for Prince Violent.

 In the 1960s, Ito moved to Hanna-Barbera Productions and continued working there for 14 years, contributing to shows including The Jetsons, The Flintstones, The Yogi Bear Show, and Josie and the Pussycats.
 Ito returned to Disney in 1977, where he worked in its consumer products division.
 His work consisted of designing Disney merchandise.
 Ito returned to the animation studio in 1985 for three months, working for The Wuzzles and Adventures of the Gummi Bears.
 He retired from animation on July 31, 1999.